 This, of course, is not such an easy task.
-Since 2000 we have been introduced to blogs, Facebook, YouTube, and Twitter.
+Since 2000 we have been introduced to blogs, Facebook, YouTube, Twitter, and now responsive web design.
 The web seems to reinvent itself every year and keeping up is challenging.
-In the past 3 years the acceleration of available web technologies and the impact of social media, tablets and smart phones has completely transformed this field.
-I’ve watched many of my fellow front end developers fall by the wayside in search of a more predictable career.
-I’ve also watched the emergence of many new, more social media savvy developers enter the market only to exit rather quickly once they find out it requires flexibility, an eye for user experience, an understanding of a variety of business models, the ability to work well with others, and above all, problem solving skills.
+In the past 5 years the acceleration of available web technologies and the impact of social media, tablets and smart phones has completely transformed this field.
+I’ve watched many of my fellow front end designers and developers fall by the wayside in search of a more predictable career.
+I’ve also watched the emergence of many new, more social media savvy designers enter the market only to exit rather quickly once they find out it requires flexibility, an eye for user experience, an understanding of a variety of business models, the ability to work well with others, and above all, problem solving skills.

 During the last four years I have worked with and built sites with a variety of open source software packages.
 I have found the good, the bad and everything in-between.
 Sometimes scrapping a weeks worth of work and starting over because I found that the support for the software wasn’t readily available or the product would be too difficult for the client to work with once the site was built.
 I am now very happy to say I have found some outstanding programs and developers across the globe that not only provide amazing products, but excellent customer service and support as well.
 These are my ‘virtual’ partners.
 They hail from Australia, South Africa, Italy, Utah, England, California, New York, Ohio and every where in-between.
 They are seemingly online all the time and often answer inquiries within minutes.
 In a time when we sometimes question work ethic, these people shine.